About

 Industry Overview

-Motor vehicle and parts manufacturers have a major influence on other industries in the economy.
-As major consumers of steel, rubber, plastics, glass, and other basic materials, they create jobs in industries that produce those materials.
-The production of motor vehicles also spurs employment growth in other industries, including automobile and other motor vehicle dealers; automotive repair and maintenance shops; gasoline stations; highway construction companies; and automotive parts, accessories, and tire stores.
+Motor vehicle and parts manufacturers also have a major influence on other industries in the economy as well.
+Building motor vehicles requires vast quantities of materials from, and creates many jobs in, industries that manufacture steel, rubber, plastics, glass, and other basic materials.
+It also spurs employment for automobile and other motor vehicle dealers; automotive repair and maintenance shops; gasoline stations; highway construction companies; and automotive parts, accessories, and tire stores.

 Working Environment